CAMINO - ST JAMES - ST JEAN PIED DE PORT TO SANTIAGO COMPOSTELA. 500 MILES. 2018

 www.bmcamino.wordpress.com for the blog.

-My wife had a lung transplant which for three more precious years relieved her from years of suffering with Idiopathic Pulmonary Fibrosis, which anyone can get, no matter how healthy or fit you are.
+My wife's lung transplant, gave her another three precious years of life, after suffering with Idiopathic Pulmonary Fibrosis, which anyone can get, no matter how healthy, or fit you are.

 I promised Tricia that if anything unfortunate should happen to her I would walk the 500 mile Camino across northern Spain, for both of us, and raise funds for New Start Charity, supporting Wythenshawe Transplant Unit, Manchester, U.K.